feihong/office-setup/dpi-aware.md

-# Tell Windows 10 that a program is not DPI-aware
+# Windows 10: Dealing with Programs That Are Not DPI Aware

+## Use external manifest file

-## Change registry
+### Change registry

 - Press Windows Button + R, type “regedit”, and then click OK.
 - Navigate to the following registry subkey: